better-internet/radworks-docs/docs/getting-started.md

 :::caution

-There is currently no way to retrieve a lost or forgotten passphrase, so please store it safely!
+There is no way to retrieve a lost or forgotten passphrase, so please store it safely!

 :::